linode/terraform-provider-linode/website/docs/d/database_mysql_backups.html.md

 ## Attributes

-Each Linode image will be stored in the `images` attribute and will export the following attributes:
+Each backup will be stored in the `backups` attribute and will export the following attributes:

 * `created` - A time value given in a combined date and time format that represents when the database backup was created.